diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 }
 ~~~

-{ By the way, another thing we can do here is to get the item trough *PySequence_GetItem*, from the abstract sequence protocol, which already calls *Py_INCREF* giving us a new reference we only have to decref ).
+{ By the way, another thing we can do here is to get the item trough *PySequence_GetItem*, from the abstract sequence protocol, which will give us a new reference we only have to decref ).

 Simple enough but can get tricky at time.
 Furthermore, we have to make sure that the reference gets decreased in each code path.